MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 This article describes how to reorganize or rebuild a fragmented index in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
 The [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] automatically modifies indexes whenever insert, update, or delete operations are made to the underlying data.
 Over time these modifications can cause the information in the index to become scattered in the database (fragmented).
 Fragmentation exists when indexes have pages in which the logical ordering, based on the key value, does not match the physical ordering inside the data file.
 Heavily fragmented indexes can degrade query performance and cause your application to respond slowly, especially scan operations.

 You can remedy index fragmentation by reorganizing or rebuilding an index.
-For partitioned indexes built on a partition scheme, you can use either of these methods on a complete index or a single partition of an index.
+For partitioned indexes built on a partition scheme, you can use either of these methods on a complete index or a single partition of an index:

+-  **Reorganizing an index** uses minimal system resources.
+   For **rowstore** indexes, it defragments the leaf level of clustered and nonclustered indexes on tables and views by physically reordering the leaf-level pages to match the logical, left to right, order of the leaf nodes.
+Reorganizing also compacts the index pages.
+Compaction is based on the existing fill factor value.
+To view the fill factor setting, use [sys.indexes](../../relational-databases/system-catalog-views/sys-indexes-transact-sql.md).
+   When using **columnstore** indexes, it is possible that after loading data the deltastore has multiple small rowgroups.
+Reorganizing the columnstore index forces all of the rowgroups into the columnstore, and then combines the rowgroups into fewer rowgroups with more rows.
+The reorganize operation will also remove rows that have been deleted from the columnstore.
+Reorganizing will initially require additional CPU resources to compress the data, which could slow overall system performance.
+However, as soon as the data is compressed, query performance can improve.

 -  **Rebuilding an index** drops and re-creates the index.
-This removes fragmentation, reclaims disk space by compacting the pages based on the specified or existing fill factor setting, and reorders the index rows in contiguous pages.
+   For **rowstore** indexes, this removes fragmentation, reclaims disk space by compacting the pages based on the specified or existing fill factor setting, and reorders the index rows in contiguous pages.
 When `ALL` is specified, all indexes on the table are dropped and rebuilt in a single transaction.
 Foreign key constraints do not have to be dropped in advance.
 When indexes with 128 extents or more are rebuilt, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] defers the actual page deallocations, and their associated locks, until after the transaction commits.
--  **Reorganizing an index** uses minimal system resources.
-It defragments the leaf level of clustered and nonclustered indexes on tables and views by physically reordering the leaf-level pages to match the logical, left to right, order of the leaf nodes.
-Reorganizing also compacts the index pages.
-Compaction is based on the existing fill factor value.
-To view the fill factor setting, use [sys.indexes](../../relational-databases/system-catalog-views/sys-indexes-transact-sql.md).

-> [!NOTE]
-> Rebuilding or reorganizing small indexes often does not reduce fragmentation.
-The pages of small indexes are sometimes stored on mixed extents.
-Mixed extents are shared by up to eight objects, so the fragmentation in a small index might not be reduced after reorganizing or rebuilding it.
+   For **columnstore** indexes, rebuilding a columnstore index removes fragmentation, moves all rows into the columnstore, and reclaims disk space by physically deleting rows that have been logically deleted from the table.
+Starting with [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)], rebuilding the columnstore index is usually not needed since `REORGANIZE` performs the essentials of a rebuild in the background as an online operation.

-In earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you could sometimes rebuild a nonclustered index to correct inconsistencies caused by hardware failures.
+In earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you could sometimes rebuild a rowstore nonclustered index to correct inconsistencies caused by hardware failures.
 Starting with [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)], you may still be able to repair such inconsistencies between the index and the clustered index by rebuilding a nonclustered index offline.
 However, you cannot repair nonclustered index inconsistencies by rebuilding the index online, because the online rebuild mechanism will use the existing nonclustered index as the basis for the rebuild and thus persist the inconsistency.
 Rebuilding the index offline can sometimes force a scan of the clustered index (or heap) and so remove the inconsistency.
 To assure a rebuild from the clustered index, drop and recreate the nonclustered index.
 As with earlier versions, we recommend recovering from inconsistencies by restoring the affected data from a backup; however, you may be able to repair the index inconsistencies by rebuilding the nonclustered index offline.
 For more information, see [DBCC CHECKDB &#40;Transact-SQL&#41;](../../t-sql/database-console-commands/dbcc-checkdb-transact-sql.md).

-## <a name="BeforeYouBegin"></a> Before you begin

-### <a name="Fragmentation"></a> Detecting fragmentation
+## <a name="Fragmentation"></a> Detecting fragmentation
 The first step in deciding which defragmentation method to use is to analyze the index to determine the degree of fragmentation.

+### Detecting framentation on rowstore indexes
 By using the system function [sys.dm_db_index_physical_stats](../../relational-databases/system-dynamic-management-views/sys-dm-db-index-physical-stats-transact-sql.md), you can detect fragmentation in a specific index, all indexes on a table or indexed view, all indexes in a database, or all indexes in all databases.
 For partitioned indexes, **sys.dm_db_index_physical_stats** also provides fragmentation information for each partition.

-The result set returned by the **sys.dm_db_index_physical_stats** function includes the following columns.
+The result set returned by the **sys.dm_db_index_physical_stats** function includes the following columns:

 |Column|Description|
 |------------|-----------------|